reednel/Blog/_2021-04-04-Language-and-Meaning/index.md

 ## Propositional Attitudes

+We'll shift gears now, into a slightly more epistemic topic.
 **The Principle of Translation**: “If a sentence of one language expresses a truth in that language, then any translation of it into any other language also expresses a truth (in that other language)".

 ### A Puzzle About Belief (Saul Kripke)